 Inspect the gasket seal (at least) annually.
 Check for leaks and re-tighten the mounting bolts if needed.
 To prevent damage to the gasket, be careful NOT to over-tighten the bolts.

-The air conditioner gasket is a wearable part that eventually will need replacement.
+The air conditioner gasket will eventually wear out and need replacement.
 To gain access to the bolts, remove the filtered panel cover on central air systems or the entire air box on non-central air conditioners.